The beard is officially the bald man’s best friend.

 While the Happy Days star could have been included in the actors list, he undoubtedly did his best work as a director, winning Best Picture and Best Director Oscars for A Beautiful Mind in 2002.

-Although bald on top, he doesn’t seem desperate to shave the back and sides, instead pairing an exposed scalp with a ginger beard, and occasionally throwing on a baseball cap if there’s a breeze in the air.
+Although bald, Howard wears the horseshoe hair pattern longer around the sides, pairing an exposed scalp with a ginger beard, and occasionally throwing on a baseball cap if there’s a breeze in the air.

 Ginger people go bald at the same rate as those with black, brunette, or blonde hair, despite the myths thinking they are either more or less likely to lose their hair.